infominer33/infominer33.github.io/research/notes-on-github-pages.md

 The first web-page for a given account must be names like so: `username.github.io`.
 For example, the repository for my personal page is called `infominer33.github.io`.

-Every other repository you own can also be [made into its own web-page](https://kbroman.org/simple_site/pages/project_site.html).
-It will be hosted off of your main domain.
+Every other repository you own can also be made into its own web-page, that will published off of your user page.
+All you do is go up there and select where you want pages to build from, and you're ready to go.

 so [github.com/infominer33/DIDecentralized](https://github.com/infominer33/DIDecentralized) is published at [infominer.id/DIDecentralized](https://infominer.id/DIDecentralized), because I have a custom domain.
 Otherwise it would be found at, [infominer33.github.io/DIDecentralized](https://infominer.id/DIDecentralized).